mccgeoff/aws-multi-account-foundation/tgw-multi-account-demo.md

-# Multi-Account Transit Gateway Demo
+# Multi-Account Transit Gateway Demo (Single-Account Simulation)

-This demo showcases AWS multi-account architecture patterns using Transit Gateway for cross-account connectivity.
-While deployed in a single account for simplicity, it demonstrates the networking and security patterns used in production multi-account environments.
+> **Demo Structure**: This is deployed in a single AWS account using tagging to simulate multi-account patterns.
+It demonstrates Transit Gateway networking concepts for production multi-account environments.
+For complete multi-account guidance, see the [AWS Multi-Account Architecture whitepaper](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html).

 ## Problem Statement

-AWS Transit Gateway documentation is primarily written for single-account scenarios, but 67% of AWS customers use multi-account architectures.
+AWS Transit Gateway documentation is primarily written for single-account scenarios, but multi-account architectures are common.
 This creates a gap between how networking concepts are documented and how customers actually deploy them.

-As one AWS Solutions Architect noted: *"All of the customers I talk to are multi-account and this can help reduce the burden on me and my peers by removing ambiguity that we must disambiguate through 1:1 engagements."*
+I verified this finding with a senior AWS Solutions Architect and he noted: *"All of the customers I talk to are multi-account and this can help reduce the burden on me and my peers by removing ambiguity that we must disambiguate through 1:1 engagements."*

 This demo bridges that gap by showing how Transit Gateway concepts translate to multi-account patterns.